 Most people need some time to establish themselves in a practice that will support itself financially - the amount of time depends on the entrepreneurial and professional skills of the individual.
 Every effort is made by the school to assist students with referrals, advertising ideas (and some material) wherever possible.
 A section of module three is devoted to the 'business side' of establishing and running a practice.

 Yes, with caution.
 P.S.H. does NOT lend itself to 'mixing and matching' with other health modalities and should always be used 'on its own' with any particular individual.
 Most clients benefit from having a decent 'break' from other therapies, before commencing P.S.H.
+This is considered a vitally important issue and carefully covered in detail during the training.

-Do I need to have tertiary education or training/experience in another therapy to learn P.S.H.?
+Do I need to have tertiary education, training or experience in another therapy to learn P.S.H.?
 [TOP]

 No. In fact many of the most successful P.S.H. therapists had no training or experience in any other methods at all, prior to learning P.S.H.
 You do have to be genuinely committed to applying the time and effort necessary, and be able to absorb new ideas and understandings.
 Our course is structured with the assumption that you have no other experience or training in any therapeutic modality.
+See further important information on the Who Can Learn page.

 Is P.S.H. just another trendy 'fringe' or 'alternative' therapy without a scientific basis?
 [TOP]